 - Spoon the yogurt mix in bowls or glasses and place in the refrigerator for 3-4 hours to set.

-- You can increase the quantity of heavy cream and reduce equivalent quantity of yogurt from above depending on how rich you want your mousse.
+- You can increase the quantity of heavy cream and reduce equivalent quantity of yogurt from ingredient list depending on how rich you want your mousse.

 - If using greek yogurt, since it is already quite thick & sour, reduce the straining time in the refrigerator by half.